 Trostburg Castle began its commanding presence over the Valle Isarco in the 12th century.
 Stone and rubble left behind by ancient glaciers and rivers in the area became Trostburg’s building blocks.
 For us, the mastery of stone and chisel by medieval masons is always awe-inspiring to witness.

-The castle exchanged overlords numerous times over the centuries.
+The castle exchanged overlords numerous times over the centuries and was the childhood home of the Jim Morrison of the 12th century — Walter von der Vogelweide.
 Around 1290, the Counts of Tyrol took possession of Trostburg from the Lords of Velturno and eventually sold it to the Lords of Villanders and Wolkenstein, one of the most prominent Tyrolean nobilities.

 For nearly 600 years, it enthroned the ancestral seat of the Wolkensteins.
 In fact, the castle was the early home of the last great medieval poet, Oswald von Wolkenstein.
 But that’s a tale we’ll tell another day.